Bachelor Father (American TV series): Syndication

 Reruns of Bachelor Father were syndicated on the Retro Television Network until October 2011.
-The show then began airing on Antenna TV, but remained off schedule from January 2015 to January 2022.
+The show then began airing on Antenna TV but has remained off schedule from January 2015 to January 2022 until it was brought back later that month.
+As of September 2024, they are airing two episodes every weekend at 11:00 a.m. & 11:30 a.m.
+EST.